 - MTV Unplugged

-- exceptions: content originally released as a TV special, concerts released theatrically (excluding event cinema content) or reviewed as a movie by professional critics are allowed as a regular movie.
+- exceptions: concerts originally released as a TV special, released theatrically (excluding event cinema content) or reviewed as a movie by professional critics are allowed as a regular movie.

 - Stand-up show

 - exception: content originally released as a TV special is allowed as a regular movie.

 - Fitness or health videos

 - Sport DVDs

 - exceptions: proper sport documentaries with a credited director and reviewed as a movie by critics are allowed as regular movies.

 - Some live movie theater events e.g. National Theater Live productions

 - TV movies originally released in two parts.
 They should be added to the TV section as miniseries.